Frequently Asked Questions

 You can find a link to the RID® Product Calculator on the home page of this website.

-While the RID® Complete Lice Elimination kit includes RID® Lice & Egg Comb-out Gel, the gel is not sold separately at this time.
-You may use a conditioner as another option if additional comb-out product is needed.
+While the RID® Lice Elimination Complete kit includes RID® Lice & Egg Comb-out Spray, the comb-out spray is not sold separately at this time.
+If you require additional product to assist with detangling during a comb-out session, a regular hair conditioner can be used..